High School Career Exploration

 Career exploration is key to helping your teen discover and get excited about potential professions.
 The earlier you can encourage exploration for your teen, the sooner they can discover their dream job.
-Career readiness education allows students to explore pathways before graduating high school.
-Finding a dream job takes trial and error, which is why career readiness education can be very useful.
+Stride Career Prep allows students to explore pathways before graduating high school.
+Finding a dream job takes trial and error, which is why career exploration as a teenager can be very useful.
 By allowing students to figure out what they like and don't like in middle school and high school, they can narrow their path before entering the workforce or college.

 How do I help my teen find a career they love?